duncantl/HotFix/README.md

-hotFix() takes the name of a function and
+hotFix() takes the name of a function (either as a string or a symbol) and then
 + determines the package in which it is located
 + finds the source directory for that package
 + reads the functions in that package